mRcSchwering/magic-soup/docs/mechanics.md

 However, as before the high $v_{max}$ and low $K_m$ will likely make it overshoot again.
 As such the reaction would repetitively move forward and backward, $Q$ always jumping above and below $K_e$.

-> At this point it is necessary to note that there are certain defaults designed into this simulation:
+> At this point it is necessary to note that there are certain dimensions intended for this simulation:
 > (1) molecule amounts (such as in `world.molecule_map`) are given in mmol, (2) 1 pixel has a length of 1&mu;m,
 > (3) 1 time step represents 1s.
 With the is mind, during [Kinetics][magicsoup.kinetics.Kinetics] initialization
 > the `km_range` parameter represents mM, and the `vmax_range` parameters represents mM per s.
 > Per default $K_m \in \mathopen{[}0.01, 100\mathclose{]} \text{mM}$
 > and $v_{max} \in \mathopen{[}0.001, 100\mathclose{]} \text{mM}/\text{s}$.
+> Of course you can break these asumptions, but then you have to figure out new useful limits.

 To make reactions behave more smoothly, one can decrease the step size and calculate the same time interval in multiple steps (_e.g._ divide $v_{max}$ by 10 and call [enzymatic_activity()][magicsoup.world.World.enzymatic_activity] 10 times).